john-and-jaden/FailureGuaranteed/Ideas.md

 - On touching a wall: invert the x or y of the vector

 ### Attributes to Randomize

+Each attribute will have a standard value that will be scaled based on some curve.
+- Standard Curve (Min 1/10; Mid 1; Max 4)
+- Reverse Curve (Min 4; Mid 1; Max 1/10)
 #### Movement
 - Forward Speed
 - Rotation Speed